neonvoidx/homepage/content/tech/window-manager-choice.md

 Not sure to be honest, you should though!

-I tried a lot of window managers over the years, from i3, sway, awesomewm, and dwm.
+I tried a lot of window managers over the years, from i3[^5], sway[^6], awesomewm[^7], and dwm[^8].
 Each had their pros and cons, but none really stuck with me as much as Hyprland.
-I continue to try new window managers as they come out, as they get updates, but I always come back the anime overlord window manager known as [Hyprland](https://hypr.land/).
+I continue to try new window managers as they come out, as they get updates, but I always come back the anime overlord window manager known as Hyprland[^1].

 It offers master and dwindle layouts, the customization options are endless, and the community is fantastic (for me, although there is always some drama in Linux land, say what you want about Vaxry, but he's a good guy).